Metal Profile/Aluminum Extrusions Bending Basics

 Disadvantages of hot section bending

-The downside of hot section bending may be that the material must be cooled later, increasing the time spent on each pipe, and the machines tend to be more expensive than cold section bending machine.
+- The downside of hot section bending may be that the material must be cooled later, increasing the time spent on each pipe, and the machines tend to be more expensive than cold section bending machines.

-The negative aspects of hot section bending can be that the material does have to cool off afterwards, adding to the time spent on each pipe and that the machines tend to be more expensive than cold section bending appliances.
+- The negative aspects of hot section bending can be that the material does have to cool off afterward, adding to the time spent on each pipe, and that the machines tend to be more expensive than cold section bending appliances.